Providenciales Hiking

 Please be aware of the following when exploring the wilderness of the Turks and Caicos.

-• There are very few established trails on the Turks and Caicos and hence many hidden hazards.
+- There are very few established trails in the Turks and Caicos, and hence many hidden hazards.
 The limestone coastlines often have many hidden holes and crevices.

-• Due to the isolation, there is a risk of crime at the remote sites on Providenciales.
+- Due to their isolation, the remote sites on Providenciales carry a risk of crime.
 See Crime and Safety.